 Carole Boston Weatherford is a children's book author and poet who "mines the past for family stories, fading traditions, and forgotten struggles."
 A number of Weatherford's books tell the stories of African-American historical figures such as Harriet Tubman, Jesse Owens, and Billie Holiday.
 Other books recount historical events such as the Greensboro Sit-ins and the bombing of the Sixteenth Street Baptist Church in Birmingham.
-Weatherford's books have received a wide variety of awards, including Caldecott Honors for Freedom in Congo Square and Moses: When Harriet Tubman Led Her People to Freedom.
+Weatherford's books have received a wide variety of awards, including the 2022 Coretta Scott King Book Award for Unspeakable: The Tulsa Race Massacre.

 Carole Boston Weatherford grew up in an all-black neighborhood in Baltimore, Maryland.
 An only child until the age of 10, she has fond memories of riding bikes, drawing and writing, and singing and tap dancing to her dad's collection of jazz records.
 In the first grade, Carole recited her first poem.
 Throughout elementary and middle school, her artistic and literary talents were recognized and encouraged by her teachers.
 Carole continued writing through high school and into college, but it was only when one of her poems was published in a city magazine that she seriously considered becoming an author.

 For 20 years, Carole Boston Weatherford worked for the National Bar Association in Washington, DC and North Carolina.
 After becoming a mother, she enrolled in a master's level creative writing program at the University of North Carolina in Greensboro.
 Although she entered the program writing poetry for adults, she graduated wanting to write historical fiction and poetry for children.
 Weatherford's first children's book, Juneteenth Jamboree, was published in 1995.
 Since then she has authored more than two dozen children's books.